-I didn't have tomato so this is more in the spirit of "paprikash" but quite yummy none the less.
-I served this with roasted broccoli and crusty bread, but noodles or some grain to mop up the sauce would probably be an even better way to go.
+I didn't have tomato so this is more in the spirit of "paprikash", but quite yummy none the less.
+I served this with roasted broccoli and crusty bread, but noodles or some grain to soak up the sauce would probably be an even better way to go.

 a portion of pork medallions ( I used a bit under a third of a one pound pork tenderloin, cut into three slices for this)

 2 tsps butter